 For the Gourmet Yogi: Yogascapes

 Yogascapes offers retreats around the country and the world in beautiful places from Sonoma to Nicaragua.
-The shorter weekend retreats are typically hosted stateside, with upcoming ones in Portugal, Palm Springs, and the Philippines .
+The shorter weekend retreats are typically hosted stateside, with 2020 trips to the Philippines, Croatia, and California.
 Each retreat is unique and provides an intensive yoga program, wellness workshops, incredible wholesome food, and inspiring adventure.

 For the Beach Bum: Surf Yoga Beer